Resources

 Responsible Practices

-This refers to practices that respect the UN's sustainable development goals and the spirit of Quebec's Sustainable Development Act ().
-A practice is said to be "responsible" if it:
+OROKOM's choice of responsible practices is consistent with the UN's sustainable development goals and the spirit of Quebec's Sustainable Development Law.

 Responsible Procurement